 Albums and Songs

 'Whitney Houston' Album: 'Saving All My Love for You,' 'How Will I Know'

 In 1985, the artist released her debut album, Whitney Houston, and almost immediately became a smash pop sensation.
 Over the next year, her hit singles "Saving All My Love for You" and "How Will I Know" helped the album reach the top of the charts, where it stayed for 14 non-consecutive weeks.
 Houston won a Grammy in 1986 for "Saving All My Love for You"; the award was presented to the singer by her cousin Dionne Warwick.

 Houston followed the monumental success of her first album with a second release, Whitney, in 1987.
 That record, too, went platinum many times over and won a Grammy for the single "I Wanna Dance With Somebody (Who Loves Me)," with a successful world tour following.
 During this time, the singer also appeared at a concert for Nelson Mandela's birthday and founded the Whitney Houston Foundation for Children, a nonprofit organization that funds projects to help needy children over the world.

-By 1992, Whitney Houston was on top of the world, but her life was about to get very complicated very quickly.
-That year she married the R&B singer Brown, formerly of New Edition, after a three-year engagement.
+By 1992, Houston was on top of the world, but her life was about to get very complicated very quickly.
+That year she married the R&B singer Bobby Brown, formerly of New Edition, after a three-year engagement.
 At first the marriage was passionate and loving, but things turned sour as the decade progressed.
 Both Brown and Houston battled substance abuse and increasingly erratic behavior, with Houston later alluding to emotional abuse from Brown and domestic violence.

 'The Bodyguard' Album: 'I Will Always Love You'